opendocsg/slw-judgments-backfill/2005_SGHC_198/report.md

 _Companies_ – _Schemes of arrangement_ – _Company applying to court to extend timelines to hold creditors' meeting to discuss scheme and to advertise notice of creditors' meeting and proposed scheme_ – _Timelines set on two previous occasions_ – _Whether company discharging onus of proof that valid grounds existing for further extension of timelines_

 1       The Raffles Town Club saga moves on.
-After the primary dispute had been determined by the Court of Appeal on 23 August 2005 in [2005] 4 SLR 351 and the defendant c ompany, Raffles Town Club Pte Ltd (“the Company”), applied to put forward a sc heme of arrangement to its c reditors, one would have thought that the next steps in the matter would be the presentation of the sc heme proposal, and then the vote thereon.
+After the primary dispute had been determined by the Court of Appeal on 23 August 2005 in <span class="citation">[2005] 4 SLR 351</span> and the defendant c ompany, Raffles Town Club Pte Ltd (“the Company”), applied to put forward a sc heme of arrangement to its c reditors, one would have thought that the next steps in the matter would be the presentation of the sc heme proposal, and then the vote thereon.

 2       That was not to be.
 First, the plaintiffs, a group of members of the Raffles Town Club (“the Club”), applied for the appointment of a Spec ial Rec eiver and Manager for the Company and a Mareva injunc tion against it.
 I rejec ted that applic ation, whic h then went up to the Court of Appeal on an expedited appeal and met with the same result.